parthabathia/100DaysOfPythonProgramming/Day34/README.md

 ## Welcome to the day 34 of python programming bootcamp

-## This is a plcaeholder file for now
+## This is a placeholder file for now

+### Code will be added soon

+Main.py does not contain any code.